 Before you start

-To create a registry, you will need a folder in Yandex.Cloud.
-If you don't have any folders yet, create a new folder before creating a registry:
+To create a registry, you'll need a folder in Yandex.Cloud.
+If you don't have any folders yet, create a new folder:

 Click Create folder in the Home page of the management console.